Mac OS FAQ

 There are third party rack mountable servers from Sonnet, based on the Mac Mini.

 3. Can I set up Mac OS as a Web Server?

-Yes, Mac OS comes with a web server called Apache which is can be enabled by enabling Web Sharing on the Sharing system preferences.
+Yes, Mac OS comes with a web server called Apache which is can be enabled by starting the Apache web server.

 The apache configuration can be found in /etc/apache2/httpd.conf file.